OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 But why HTTP requests where taking so long for server to handle in the first place?
 Responses were just about 300 kB it was not the Internet speed.

-The reason was the TensorFlow thread was using 100% CPU so there was not enough resources for the Flask thread and for the ASP.NET Core process.
+The reason was the TensorFlow thread was using 100% CPU so there were not enough resources for the Flask thread and for the ASP.NET Core process.

 Another consequence was [weird exceptions from ASP.NET Core application](https://github.com/aspnet/JavaScriptServices/issues/1514):